gidra5/uni/obsidian_vault/Language/Literals.md

 ## Arrays

-Dynamic and homogenious counterpart of Tuples.
+Dynamic and homogenous counterpart of Tuples.

 ## Streams